stichting shirati logo horizontaal

-Scientific analysis of all of our projects.
+Scientific analysis of all our projects.

 global health

-Medicines and medical equipment for everybody.
+Access to medicine and medical equipment for everyone.

 Training